Accessibility percolation in random fitness landscapes

 In sequence spaces with more than two alleles ($a > 2$) mutational paths can include ``sideways'' steps where the distance to the initial and final point neither decreases nor increases, because a site mutates to an allele that is contained in neither the initial nor the final genotype.
 Zagorski et al. carried out simulations of mutational paths in multiallelic sequence spaces and found a significant increase of accessibility with increasing $a$ that is caused mainly by sideways steps \cite{JK-Zagorski2016}.

-In the following we summarize the main results of a recent analytic study of this problem \cite{JK-Schmiegelt2019}.
-For this purpose we formalize the mutational structure on the allele set $\cA$ through the adjacency matrix $\mathbf{A}$ of the mutation graph , with elements $A_{kk} = 0$ and $A_{kl} = 1$ iff mutations can occur from allele $k$ to allele $l$, where $k,l \in \cA$.
-Then the limiting behaviour of the expected number of accessible paths between two genotypes $x,y$ is given by
+In the following we summarise the main results of a recent analytic study of this problem \cite{JK-Schmiegelt2019}.
+For this purpose we formalise the mutational structure on the allele set $\cA$ through the adjacency matrix $\mathbf{A}$ of the mutation graph, with elements $A_{kk} = 0$ and $A_{kl} = 1$ iff mutations can occur from allele $k$ to allele $l$, where $k,l \in \cA$.
+Then the exponential growth rate of the expected number of accessible paths between two genotypes $x,y$ is given by